 Why were the state deals structured as national taxes?
 First, each state would like nothing better than to get its tax revenue from the residents of other states if it could.
-Apparently this was more important than achieving the attorney generals' supposed goal of reducing smoking within their own states.

 Second, because the states demanding the damages already had high taxes, new state taxes to finance the deals would increase smuggling between states.